094459/newsletter-oss-projects/README.md

 **integrate-control-tower-with-ipam**

 [integrate-control-tower-with-ipam](https://aws-oss.beachgeek.co.uk/41f) This project implements a solution which integrates Amazon IP Address Management (IPAM) within AWS Control Tower through the use of Lifecycle Events.
 It presents the architecture view and shows how this solution extends your AWS Control Tower environment with Amazon IPAM to allow teams to access IPAM pools for their workload accounts.(#202)

+**my-steampipe-arsenal**

+[my-steampipe-arsenal](https://aws-oss.beachgeek.co.uk/436) Sometimes GitHub Gists or snippets are super useful, and Gabriel Soltz shares one such useful snippet in his repo of Steampipe queries that allows you to check for inactive Route53 alias'.
+Check out some of the other ones he shares too. (#203)

 **orgs-prescriptive-guidance**